 Cyanobacterial Image Gallery

 An image gallery was added to Cyanosite in October 1997.
 Dr. Roger Burks (University of California at Riverside) graciously provided nearly 100 images that remain the core of the collection.
 The first cyanobacterial video to appear online was contributed by Dr. Agnieszka Pajdak-Stos (Jagiellonian University) and made available in July 1998.
 The image gallery now has over 250 images and continues to grow through user submissions.
-Each year Cyanosite provides dozens of images for major textbooks, scientific books and journals, museum displays, public health materials, television documentaries, businesses, and popular science products around the world.
+Each year Cyanosite provides dozens of images for major textbooks, scientific books and journals, museum displays, public health materials, television documentaries, businesses, encyclopedias, and popular science products around the world.

 Toxic Cyanobacteria Home Page

-An early website on harmful algal blooms was created by Dr. Benedict Long (The Australian National University) in 1996 at Latrobe University.
+An early website on harmful algal blooms by Dr. Benedict Long (The Australian National University) was created in 1996 at Latrobe University.
 For a time, the Toxic Cyanobacteria Home Page worked with Cyanosite to mirror CyanoNews online.
 Late in 2001, Cyanosite absorbed the Toxic Cyanobacteria Home Page.
 New materials were added during a revision in 2007.
 A replica of the Toxic Cyanobacteria Home Page from 1999 was assembled from internet archives and added to Cyanosite in 2012.

 CyBib Cyanobacterial Bibliography